22 Bible verses about tithes and offerings

 How many Christians tithe?

-Tithes are a critical part of a church’s financial ability to fulfill their mission.
-However, how many Christians tithe?
-According to recent studies, only about 5% of Christians regularly tithe.
+Tithes and offerings are a critical part of a church’s financial ability to fulfill their mission.
+However, according to recent studies, only about 5% of Christians regularly tithe.
 In fact, people tithe less of their income to churches today than they did during the Great Depression.

-The good news is that modern technology is making tithing easier with online giving.
-For example, because donors can set up recurring digital gifts, your community no longer needs to remember to write a check every week or every month.
-Churches who add online giving options through their church websites and custom mobile apps see an average increase of 32% in their overall giving!
+The good news is that new technology is making tithing easier with online giving.
+For example, because donors can set up recurring digital gifts, your community no longer needs to remember to write a check on a weekly or monthly basis.
+Churches that add online giving options through their church websites and custom mobile apps see an average increase of 32% in their overall giving!

 What does the Bible say about tithing?

-There are numerous Bible verses about tithes and offerings.
+There are numerous verses on tithes and offerings.
 Abraham presented the first tithe when he gave the priest Melchizedek a tenth of all of his possessions.
 It wasn’t until later that the practice of tithing became a requirement for the people of Israel.

-After their exodus from Egypt, Moses gave the Hebrew people the tithing requirement as part of God’s law.
-These tithes were used to support the temple priests, provide for widows and orphans, and to help finance religious festivals that were held throughout the year.
+Tithes and offerings were a central part of the covenant God made with Israel and were a requirement of the Law of Moses.
+After their exodus from Egypt, God gave Moses a detailed law that included instructions for giving.
+Their tithes and offerings were used to support the temple priests, provide for widows and orphans, and to help finance religious festivals that were held throughout the year.

 Be sure to set aside a tenth of all that your fields produce each year.
 Deuteronomy 14:22